-A separate record for each employee at risk for occupational exposure shall be established and maintained in accordance with Part 432/R325.52101 - .52137, "Access to Employee Exposure and Medical Records."
+A separate record for each employee at risk for occupational exposure shall be established andmaintained in accordance with 29 CFR 1910.1020, "Access to Employee Exposure and Medical Records."

 The record shall include:

-- The name and social security number of the employee. - A copy of the employee's Hepatitis B vaccination status including the dates of all the Hepatitis B vaccinations and any medical records relative to the employee's ability to receive vaccination. - If exposure incident(s) have occurred, a copy of all results of examinations, medical testing, and follow-up procedures as required. - If exposure incident(s) have occurred, the employer's copy of the healthcare professional's written opinion as required. - If exposure incident(s) have occurred, a copy of the information provided to the healthcare professional (i.e., Exposure incident investigation form and results of the source individual's blood testing, if available.)
+- The name and social security number of the employee. - A copy of the employee's Hepatitis B vaccination status including the dates of all the Hepatitis B vaccinations and any medical records relative to the employee's ability toreceive vaccination. - If exposure incident(s) have occurred, a copy of all results of examinations, medicaltesting, and follow-up procedures as required. - If exposure incident(s) have occurred, the employer's copy of the healthcareprofessional's written opinion as required. - If exposure incident(s) have occurred, a copy of the information provided to the healthcare professional (i.e., Exposure incident investigation form and results of thesource individual's blood testing, if available.)

 Confidentiality: All employee medical records are kept confidential and are not disclosed or reported without the employee's express written consent to any person within or outside the workplace except as required by this section or as may be required by law.
-These medical records shall be kept by the Payroll/Benefits Office and be maintained separately from other personnel records.
+These medical records shall be kept by Human Resources and be maintained separately from other personnel records.